 Reverend Díaz was born on April 22, 1943 in Bayamón, Puerto Rico, and attended the Miguel Such Vocational School in Río Piedras.
 In 1960, he joined the U.S. Armed Forces and proudly served in the Army until he completed his tour of duty with an honorable discharge in 1963.
 He has made New York City his home since 1965, and attended Herbert H. Lehman College, obtaining a Bachelor’s Degree in 1976, later becoming the Pastor of the Church of God located on Seward Avenue in the Bronx.
 He attended the Damascus Bible Institute, graduating with a Theological Degree and, in 1978, became an ordained Minister of the Church of God, headquartered in Cleveland, Tennessee.

 In 1977, Reverend Díaz decided to pursue his interest in working for the betterment of his community by helping the less fortunate.
 As a result, that same year, in the basement of the Church of God on Seward Avenue, Reverend Díaz founded, and was until recently, Executive Director of, the Christian Community Benevolent Association, Inc. That organization is a non-profit CBO geared toward helping the elderly and the needy.
-The C.C.B.A. presently employs 1000 people and serves more than 5000 senior citizens residing in Bronx County.
+The C.C.B.A. previously employed 1000 people and served more than 5000 senior citizens residing in Bronx County.
 Reverend Díaz also founded, and is the Pastor of, the Christian Community Neighborhood Church.

 In 1993, Reverend Díaz was appointed to serve on the New York City Civilian Complaint Review Board.
 In that capacity, he served the people of the City of New York for three years, investigating allegations of police brutality and misconduct.